szmcook/DriverStandings/README.md

 1. Run the Aspire AppHost project
 1. Navigate to ```http://localhost:4200/```

-## Limitations Future Work
+## Limitations & Future Work

-As I have no experience with Angular, this project is limited and requires the following work:
+As I have no experience with Angular and a time constraint, this project is not complete and requires the following work:

 - [] Front end should be styled according to Red Bull guidelines
+    - [] Front end requires Red Bull's fonts
+- [] Front end should include responsive design to accomodate different screen sizes
 - [] Front end should only display years for which there's data & an informative message if there's no data
 - [] clarification is required on whether to display the driver country
 - [] Front end should use HTTPS